 A mouse sander can be known as a detail or corner sander.
 The names go back to the small areas that the tool works on.
 It is small in size and compact.
 It refurbishes furniture and wood floors.
 They can give a surface a fine finish, and it can be through painting or refinishing surface area.
 Mouse sanders use triangular sanding discs that are easy to hook up.
 The shape makes it ideal for complex surface areas.
 These include tiny corners and tight spots.

 I would use it on the corners of my wooden floor tiles, cabinet doors, and cupboard corners.
 It makes it an efficient and even tool.
-It takes time to polish surfaces which can be both a disadvantage and an advantage, and it is time-consuming.
+It takes time to polish surfaces, which can be both a disadvantage and an advantage and is time-consuming.

 The vibrating head that you attach to the sandpaper or rubber bits makes the work easier as it gets in tiny spaces.
-When in motion, you need to keep it moving for a uniform surface, and good lighting will make the task easier.
+You need to keep it moving for a uniform surface when in motion, and good lighting will make the task easier.

 I advise you not to try to get done with the same spot at once.
 Several runs will yield better results.
 An innovative user will enjoy it, trying multiple angles and types of sandpapers.
 The Enertwist Mouse sander has a finger sander attachment that reaches tight corners.

 The random orbital sander has a round sanding pad with round sanding discs that you can attach to the pad using a hook.
 The holes on the discs are the ones that collect dust while you are polishing.
 It is important to remember to empty the dust bag.